Stef-Gijsberts/interfere-synth/report.md

 role of each component.
 Explain why the components together actually do what they are supposed to do.
 Make sure that this distinction between the components is in line with the way in which you implemented the system. --> Interfere consists of two parts: *interfere-core* and *interfere-vst*.
-An analogy with a drugs deal shows why:

-Consider a drugs deal involving a *customer*, a *dealer* and a *supplier*.
+The DAW is like a drug customer, asking audio data from its dealer, *interfere-vst*, which gets its audio from the supplier, *interfere-core*.

 The customer and supplier never meet.
 Instead, they only ever meet the dealer.
-If the dealer sells to another customer, the supplier will never notice.
+If the dealer would sell to another customer, the supplier would never notice.

-The DAW is a customer, asking audio data from its dealer, *interfere-vst*, which gets audio from its supplier, *interfere-core*.

-The advantage of this design shows when another standard than VST must be implemented.
+The benifits of this design show when another standard than VST must be implemented.
 Then, just like how the dealer can sell to another customer without the supplier knowing, another implementation can provide audio to a DAW using another protocol.
 This saves time, because the 'dealer' is smaller and simpler than *interfere-core*.